Steffany J. Fredman

 - 2004-2006 Ruth L. Kirschstein National Research Service Award, National Institute of Mental Health

-My research focuses on posttraumatic stress disorder (PTSD) within a couple context and sits at the junction of (1) human development and family studies, (2) clinical psychology and (3) quantitative methods that link individual and couple functioning across multiple time scales.
-Broadly speaking, my work seeks to enhance understanding of ways that PTSD affects intimate relationships, how aspects of the trauma survivor’s close relationships can impede or facilitate recovery from PTSD, and how involving intimate others can improve individual and relationship outcomes for those with PTSD and their loved ones.
+My research focuses on individual psychological well-being within a couple context and sits at the junction of (1) human development and family studies, (2) clinical psychology and (3) quantitative methods that link individual and couple functioning across multiple time scales.
+Broadly speaking, my work seeks to enhance understanding of ways that individual psychological distress affects intimate relationships, how romantic relationships can impact individual mental health, and how involving intimate others can improve individual and relationship outcomes for those with mental health difficulties and their loved ones.
+For more information about work that my students and I are doing, please visit the Couple and Family Adaptation to Stress (CFAS) lab website.

 On the translational front, I am actively involved in efforts to develop and validate couple-based interventions for PTSD.
 I am the co-developer of Cognitive-Behavioral Conjoint Therapy for PTSD (CBCT for PTSD; Monson & Fredman, 2012), a couple-based therapy for PTSD that simultaneously treats PTSD symptoms and enhances intimate relationship functioning and is currently being disseminated nationally within the Department of Veterans Affairs.
-I am the Principal Investigator of a recently completed grant funded by the Departments of Defense and Veterans Affairs under the auspices of the Consortium to Alleviate PTSD (www.consortiumtoalleviateptsd.org) to test an intensive multi-couple group version of CBCT for PTSD that can be delivered during a single weekend retreat for service members and veterans with PTSD to enhance treatment retention and efficiency.
-We’re also eager to capitalize on the couple relationship as a conduit for preventing PTSD-related parenting impairments by engaging couples in which one or both partners are experiencing clinically significant PTSD symptoms during the transition to parenthood.
-To this end, we’re working with Dr. Mark Feinberg of the PSU Prevention Research Center to create a PTSD-informed version of Family Foundations (Feinberg et al., 2016), an empirically supported universal couple-based transition to parenthood program that focuses on the development of a strong and healthy co-parenting relationship.
+I am the Principal Investigator of a recently completed grant funded by the Departments of Defense and Veterans Affairs under the auspices of the Consortium to Alleviate PTSD to test an abbreviated, intensive, multi-couple group version of CBCT for PTSD (AIM-CBCT for PTSD) that can be delivered during a single weekend retreat for service members and veterans with PTSD to enhance treatment retention and efficiency.

 In addition to these PTSD-specific projects, my students and I are collaborating with colleagues from Penn State, the University of Heidelberg, UNC-Chapel Hill, and NYU on a variety of projects investigating how couples and families adapt during high stress contexts across the lifespan.
-For example, we’re studying the daily and longitudinal associations between couple relationship quality and co-parenting, the impact of parental mental health difficulties on couple/family adjustment during the transition to parenthood and early parenting years, the regulation and co-regulation of anger in community couples, and the intersection of individual mental health and couple functioning in racial minority couples at mid-life.
+For example, we’re studying the daily and longitudinal associations between couple relationship quality and co-parenting during the transition to parenthood, the impact of parental psychological distress on couple/family adjustment during the early parenting years, the regulation and co-regulation of anger in community couples, and the intersection of individual mental health and couple functioning in racial minority couples at mid-life.
 We’re also exploring the regulation of emotion within and between partners in a dyad across a range of short time scales (second-by-second, within a day, across days) using a variety of research methods (e.g., extraction of voice stress expressed during couples’ conversations, dyadic ecological momentary assessment and daily diary designs) and statistical techniques that capitalize on dyadic time series data (e.g., dynamical systems modeling).
 It’s our hope that better understanding of the ways that intimate dyads adapt individually and as a couple in high stress contexts will lead to more targeted interventions that help couples and families thrive across the lifespan.

 - Fredman, S. J., Beck, J. G., Shnaider, P., *Le, Y., Pukay-Martin, N. D., *Pentel, K. Z., … & Marques, L. (2017).
 Longitudinal associations between PTSD symptoms and dyadic conflict communication following a severe motor vehicle accident.
 Behavior Therapy, 48, 235-246. doi:10.1016/j.beth.2016.05.001